lerwys/ansible-role-epics-ioc/README.md

 ```

-Select where EPICS base libraries are installed
+Select where EPICS base libraries are installed.
+Used as the default
+if not defined at the epics_ioc_repos list items.

 ```yaml
 epics_ioc_epics_modules_cfg: []
 ```

-Select which EPICS modules are goind to be templated in RELEASE file.
+Select which EPICS modules are going to be templated in
+RELEASE file.
+Used as a default if not defined at the
+epics_ios_repos list items.

 Example: